 The Argentine government will very likely remain Peronist for the duration of your position, the odds that Argentina will vote for a guy who thinks it’s cool to make cat calls seem low.
 That kind of Donald Trump stuff only really plays to red-blooded North Americans I guess.
 Social justice as a fiscal policy objective is going to remain on the agenda, but how will it be paid for?

 There’s a solution for that too.

-And how about giving Argentine banks a predictable inflation rate and a stable basis to lend against the rich collateral that exists in Argentina’s farms and real estate?
+And how about giving Argentine banks a predictable inflation rate and a stable basis to lend against the rich collateral that exists in ’s farms and real estate?
 How about simultaneously extending those services to those who are underbanked, or whose homes are unregistered?
 What could be better than getting banking services into the cheap Android phones of Villeros?

 Well I won’t disappoint there either.

 Mostly-decentralized technology like the Bitcoin protocol won’t vibe with bank AML policies, nor can banks hold bitcoins on their balance sheets as an asset due to the unknown counterparty risk of its decentralized ledger being secured by a network of pseudonymous data-centers.
 But you can check out Hyperledger, Ripple, and Tendermint, which can satisfy regulatory requirements for KYC and bank participation.